 ESPEJO QUEMADA is curated by Daisy Nam, Ballroom Marfa curator.

-Donna Huanca (b.1980) was born in Chicago, IL and currently lives and works in Berlin, Germany.
-Her painting, sculpture, performance, and new media work seeks to engage with the human body and its visceral connection to space and identity.
+Donna Huanca (b.1980) was born in Chicago and lives and works in Berlin.
+Her multimedia work engages with the human body and its visceral connection to space and identity.
 Huanca’s practice pushes audiences to question their understanding of biology, ecology and history through a decolonial lens.

 Huanca has exhibited internationally.
-Solo exhibitions include: OBSIDIAN LADDER at Marciano Art Foundation (Los Angeles) in 2019; LENGUA LLORONA at Copenhagen Contemporary (Copenhagen, Denmark) in 2019; CELL ECHO at the Yuz museum (Shanghai, China), and PIEDRA QUEMADA at Belvedere Museum (Vienna, Austria) in 2018, and SCAR CYMBALS at Zabludowicz Collection (London, UK) in 2016 amongst others.
-Huanca was a 2016 Hirshhorn Artist Honoree at the Hirshhorn Museum and Sculpture Garden (Washington D.C.), and a 2012 Fulbright Scholar in Mexico City, Mexico.
-She received a 2009 DAAD Artist Grant, and a 2004 DeGolyer Grant from the Dallas Museum of Art (Dallas).
+Solo exhibitions include: OBSIDIAN LADDER at Marciano Art Foundation (Los Angeles) in 2019; LENGUA LLORONA at Copenhagen Contemporary in 2019; CELL ECHO at the Yuz Museum (Shanghai), and PIEDRA QUEMADA at Belvedere Museum (Vienna) in 2018, and SCAR CYMBALS at Zabludowicz Collection (London) in 2016, amongst others.
+Huanca was a 2016 Hirshhorn Artist Honoree at the Hirshhorn Museum and Sculpture Garden, and a 2012 Fulbright Scholar in Mexico City.
+She received a 2009 DAAD Artist Grant, and a 2004 DeGolyer Grant from the Dallas Museum of Art.